apify/apify-docs/content/academy/puppeteer_playwright/page/interacting_with_a_page.md

 ![Google results page reached by headless browser]({{@asset puppeteer_playwright/page/images/google-results.webp}})

 Great!
-So now all we have to do is click the first result, which matches the selector `.g a`:
+So now all we have to do is click the first result which matches the CSS selector `.g a`:

 ```marked-tabs
 <marked-tab header="Playwright" lang="javascript">